upthebuzzard/upthebuzzard.github.io/_jekyll_notes/2017-02-19-background-attachment-parallax-scrolling-and-jekyll.md

 excerpt: >
   A brief experiment with how to add a simple view within a scrolling Jekyll collection post onto a fixed image 'behind' it.
 ---
 A brief experiment with how to add a simple view within a scrolling Jekyll collection post onto a fixed image 'behind' it.
+NB, nothing particular to do with collections, will work in a standard post.

 The key phrases are:
 * CSS background-attachment